 ‘Don’t need lessons from failed state’: India criticises Pakistan’s remarks on Kashmir at UNHRC

-The Indian representative said that Pakistan has been globally recognised as a country that openly supports terrorists.
+Pakistan has been globally recognised as a country that openly supports terrorists, the Indian representative claimed.

-India on Wednesday criticised Pakistan for using platforms provided by the United Nations Human Rights Council to “propagate its false and malicious propaganda.”
+India on Wednesday criticised Pakistan for using platforms provided by the United Nations Human Rights Council to “propagate its false and malicious propaganda”.

-India made the remarks in response to the statements by Pakistan’s representative and the Organization of Islamic Cooperation at the council.
+India was responding to the statements by Pakistan’s representative at the council.
 Pakistan had expressed concern on India’s “state policy of demographic change” in Jammu and Kashmir and its “devastating human rights impacts”.
 It had said that the council should call on India to allow access to “independent observers” in Jammu and Kashmir, and mandate an inquiry commission into India’s alleged human rights abuses.

 India’s response was delivered by Pawan Badhe, the first secretary in its permanent mission in Geneva.